Cardiac arrest: Special considerations

 Hemodialysis patients carry a greater risk of cardiac arrest events.
 Multiple factors contribute including increased cardiovascular risk factors, electrolyte disturbances (calcium and potassium, caused by accumulation and aggressive removal), and acid-base disturbances.
 Calcium levels are considered a key factor contributing to cardiac arrests in this population.

 Tricyclic antidepressant (TCA) overdose can lead to cardiac arrest with typical ECG findings including wide QRS and prolonged QTc.
 Treatment for this condition includes activated charcoal and sodium bicarbonate.

-Magnesium can be given at a does of 2 g (iv or oral bolus) to manage torsades de points.
+Magnesium can be given at a dose of 2 g (iv or oral bolus) to manage torsades de points.
 However, without specific indication, magnesium is not generally given in cardiac arrest.
 In people with a confirmed pulmonary embolism as the cause of arrest, thrombolytics may be of benefit.
 Evidence for use of naloxone in those with cardiac arrest due to opioids is unclear, but it may still be used.
 In people with cardiac arrest due to a local anesthetic, lipid emulsion may be used.